 The farrowing crate

-At the end of her pregnancy the sow is placed in a farrowing crate where she will give birth.
-As in the sow stall she can only stand up and lie down.
+At the end of her pregnancy, the sow is placed in a farrowing crate where she will give birth.
+As in the sow stall, she can only stand up and lie down.
 With no straw for bedding, she scrapes her nose over the bare floor in an attempt to build a nest for her piglets.
 Her inability to properly mother her piglets only adds further to her frustration and depression.
 Her piglets will be taken away at a mere four weeks of age.
-The grieving sow will be impregnated again almost immediately, kept in a small pen, to be returned to the crate five days before giving birth where the cycle of abuse continues.
+The grieving sow will be impregnated again almost immediately, kept in a small pen, to be returned to the crate a few days before giving birth where the cycle of abuse continues.

-- Over 75% of New Zealand sows are kept in farrowing crates.
-Other countries, such as Sweden and Switzerland have banned the farrowing crate.
+- Approximately 55% of New Zealand sows are kept in farrowing crates.
+Other countries, such as Sweden, Norway and Switzerland have banned the farrowing crate.

 Pigs to pork: fattening pens

-The piglets born from crated mothers are the animals killed to become the pork products that end up in supermarkets and summer BBQs.
-The majority of the 650,000 pigs farmed and killed each year in New Zealand come from sows that have been housed in farrowing crates.
+The piglets born from crated mothers are the animals killed to become the pork products that end up in supermarkets and on summer BBQs.
+The majority of the approximately 660,000 pigs farmed and killed each year in New Zealand come from sows that have been housed in farrowing crates.

-The stress of living under such harsh conditions causes the piglets to attack their pen-mates and they often bite each other's tails.
+The stress of living under such harsh conditions causes many piglets to attack their pen-mates and they often bite each other's tails.
 This can lead to more serious forms of cannibalism.
 Instead of giving them more room, farmers cut off the piglets' tails.
 In the vast majority of cases, without anaesthetic.